 BlueConic users are set up with roles that have a set of specific permissions for users that belong to that role.
-For more information on the available roles, see BlueConic Roles.
+For example, BlueConic users with the Data Scientist role can create and run BlueConic AI Workbench notebooks.
+For more information on all the available roles, see BlueConic Roles.

 The domain-based permission in BlueConic determines which items in BlueConic an individual user has write access to.
 The application manager grants write access to one or more domains for each user.
 This is done in the Users tab under Settings.
 Domain(s) are also assigned to individual items in BlueConic.
 On this basis, the items in BlueConic are protected at the domain level.
 The items in BlueConic that are protected by domain-based edit rights are:

 Edit rights are assigned to a segment by selecting one or more domains from the list of all existing domains.
 When one or more domains are assigned to a segment, a user must have write access to all the assigned domains in order to be able to modify the segment.

 In order to edit a segment, you need to have sufficient rights.
 If you try to edit a segment you don't have permissions to edit, you'll see the segment details in read-only mode.
 If a segment has no domains assigned to it, all users have write access for it.
 When a user creates a new segment, all the domains to which they have write access are automatically assigned to the new segment.